DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

 \textbf{(3) PIM Core Level.} A PIM core represents the processing unit and its local memory bank(s).
-A core can be a SIMD unit or floating-point unit or any specialized compute unit.
-It may have a scratchpad memory or register files to temporarily store data for processing.
-If the Host memory space is mapped to PIM banks, a portion of each bank serves as Host memory, and the PIM backend provides address offsets for the PIM mapping.
+It can include a SIMD unit or Floating-Point Unit (FPU) or any specialized compute unit.
+It may have scratchpad memory or register files to temporarily store data for processing. \revA{For example, in HBM-PIM~\cite{lee2021hardware}, the core level includes one single core consisting of an FPU and its register files placed close two (neighboring) memory banks.
+In AttAcc PIM~\cite{park2024attacc}, it includes one GEMV unit placed close to its memory bank.} If the Host memory space is mapped to PIM banks, a portion of each bank serves as Host memory, and the PIM backend provides address offsets for the PIM mapping.
 PIM cores are controlled via bank-level instructions or broadcast group-level instructions sent by the Host memory controller, or instructions stored in dedicated instruction memory per core.
-By scheduling fine-grained bank-level instructions that allow independent computation and data flow at cores, \SysName enables optimizations on individual cores.
+By scheduling fine-grained bank-level instructions, \SysName enables optimizations on individual \CamOne{PIM} cores.

-This abstraction enables a PIM device to operate under either group-level or bank-level control, providing a unified yet flexible interface for near-bank computation.
-It enables \SysName to optimize at multiple granularities: coarse-grained at the PIM group level (e.g., effectively partitioning data across groups or scheduling computation on specialized units of a group) and fine-grained at the core level (e.g., optimizing memory access within a bank or local data layout and computation).
-Moreover, our abstraction decouples \SysName from hardware-specific instruction semantics, thus enabling \SysName to easily support multiple PIM backends that conform to this abstraction.
+This abstraction enables PIM devices to operate under either group-level or bank-level control for near-bank computation.
+It also enables \SysName to optimize at multiple granularities: coarse-grained at the PIM group level (e.g., effectively partitioning data across groups or scheduling computation on specialized units of a group) and fine-grained at the PIM core level (e.g., optimizing memory access within a bank or local data layout and computation).
+It decouples \SysName from hardware-specific instruction semantics, \CamOne{thereby} enabling \SysName to easily support multiple PIM backends that conform to this abstraction.